 Just north of Appleton is Plamann Park, a 257-acre marvel that began with 147 acres donated to Outagamie County by Robert Plamann.
 This park includes a swimming lake, several good playgrounds, a great Frisbee golf course (27 holes), picnic shelters, baseball diamonds, tennis courts, delightful nature trails and an 18-station fitness trail.
 Lots of wooded land invites hiking.
 In winter there is cross-country skiing, snowmobile trails, a sledding hill, an ice rink, and a heated shelter.
 There is also a children's farm that enables kids to see what farm life is like in Wisconsin.
 For info, call (920) 832-4790 (general), 832-4900 (lake), or 779-6433 (nature center).
 (Source: Points of Interest in the Telecom USA 1994/95 phone book, page 33.)

-You'll find this in Appleton's huge Memorial Park (take the Ballard Road exit south from Highway 41 - you'll see a park entrance on the right in a few blocks before you get to Northland Avenue).
+Appleton used to provide a separate website with lots of information about their huge Memorial Park, but now there's very little online.
+The Scheig Center at the park has a little info, linked above.
+The huge Memorial Park can be reached by taking the Ballard Road exit south from Highway 41 -- you'll see a park entrance on the right in a few blocks before you get to Northland Avenue.
+Big, beautiful, with a variety of events taking place from time to time.
 They have a learning center designed by Frank Lloyd Wright's Taliesin architect group.
-Admission is free at the moment.
+Admission is free.
 There are beautiful gardens featuring native species and areas for walking.
-A water garden is being built.
 The entire site is about 30 acres.
 The building is available for a fee for weddings and other activities.
-They have a popular breakfast show on Saturday mornings and a farmers market in season.

 The lovely Arboretum and Gardens includes beautiful murals by Shelley Grund in -- of all places -- the men's restroom and women's restroom.
 Don't miss these!
 (Well, maybe you should just pick one to view.)